Hanging by a 'thread,' staff exodus risks safety at Ukraine nuclear plant - KESQ

 “The human psychological state can lead to accidents,” Daria said.
 “At plants like ours, it’s not really the equipment that is to blame.
 What matters here are people, their decisions, their reactions to signals, to any violations, to any damage.”

-The International Atomic Energy Agency (IAEA) is currently negotiating with Russia for an urgent inspection of the nuclear plant to assess the safety of the operation.
+The IAEA is currently negotiating with Russia for an urgent inspection of the nuclear plant to assess the safety of the operation.
 But Daria said she thinks “nothing will change” even if this happens.

 “My only hope is the Ukrainian army,” Daria said, but she fears what the Russians will do if they arrive.
 “They are so fond of saying ‘we will destroy you,’ and they already have their orders for that.
 That’s why people leave.”